 Glands are lymph nodes.
 They are part of the lymphatic system, which fights infection.
 Lymph nodes filter impurities from the lymph, which is a type of body fluid.

-You can get swollen glands in many different parts of the body, but you’re more likely to feel them in your neck, in your armpits or in your groin.
+Glands in many different parts of the body can become swollen, but you’re more likely to feel them in your neck, in your armpits or in your groin.

 What causes swollen glands?

 There are many different causes of swollen glands.
 Most of them are not serious.